Gangarapu-Yashwanth-Kumar/MOG2-Euclidean-Moving-Object-Tracker/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you have suggestions for improvements, new features, or bug fixes, please feel free to open an issue or submit a pull request.
+If you have suggestions for improvements, new features, or bug fixes, please feel free to open an issue or submit a pull request..

 ---